Bapun20/express-typescript-server/README.md

 Running the Server
 Start the development server:

-sh
-Copy code
 npm run dev
 The server will be running on http://localhost:3000.

-License
-This project is licensed under the MIT License.

-vbnet
-Copy code

 ### Ensure Backend Code Has All Required Endpoints

-Here's the complete `src/routes.ts` file to ensure it matches the README documentation:
+Here's the complete `src/routes.ts` file to

 ```typescript
 import express, { Request, Response } from 'express';